Hammarn/1MB335/Lab5.md

 Please go through the tutorial on [this page](http://teaching.bioinformatics.dtu.dk/teaching/index.php/Exercise:_Pairwise_alignment).

 Questions are numbered from 1 to 14.
-For the report, you need to submit written answers to the following questions: 9, 11, 14.
+Submit answers to all the questions (you can number them 1-1, 1-2 etc to distinguish them from the answers to the next part).

 ### Step 2: Multiple alignment

 #### Step 2a: Identify the mitochondrial genomes

 Start by login in to Uppmax (rackham).
 In `/proj/g2019029/private/DATA/session5/Mitochondrial_genomes/` you will find 14 complete mitochondrial genomes that were downloaded from NCBI.
 They are named from `Seq1.fasta` to `Seq14.fasta`.
+Copy all the files to your own directory.

 Your first task is to identify which species the sequences belong to.
 Look at the content of the files and think about tools you used in sessions 3 and 4.
-Once you have identified the species, copy the fasta files which have an incomplete header (for an example of a complete header, see `Seq2.fasta`) to your own directory.
-Then modify the fasta header with the same information than in `Seq2.fasta` (in particular, sequence identification number and species name).
+Once you have identified the species, complete the headers of the files which have an incomplete header (for an example of a complete header, see `Seq2.fasta`): they should have the same information than in `Seq2.fasta` (in particular, sequence identification number and species name).

 Hint: you can use `nano` to modify files in the command line.